POINT MOLATE

 Uses proposed for buildings in the Winehaven Historic District include:

-1. Winehaven Building – winery, restaurant, museum, retail, meeting rooms, performing arts and a recording studio
+- Winehaven Building – winery, restaurant, museum, retail, meeting rooms, performing arts and a recording studio

-2. Historic winery cottages – conference center, retreat, B&B, classrooms.
+- Historic winery cottages – conference center, retreat, B&B, classrooms.

 Existing buildings on a 20-acre site immediately south of Winehaven are proposed for a winery, live/work, warehousing, job training and light industrial uses.
 Single and multifamily residential development is recommended on about 38 acres of relatively flat land south of the above development areas.

 On Oct.
 23, 2018, the City Council adopted a Point Molate Vision with conceptual design studies to serve as a framework for development proposals.
 This Vision is based upon an extensive process conducted during 2018 seeking community input about how to best use the land at Point Molate for the benefit of all.
 Key areas for visioning included restoration and adaptive reuse of the Winehaven Historic District and locations for the minimum of 670 houses required under settlement terms of litigation challenging the City’s denial of the proposed gambling casino.
-The settlement requires developing the property in a manner that is generally consistent with the Point Molate Reuse Plan (Reuse Plan), which was first adopted by the City Council in 1997 and incorporated in large part into the City’s General Plan 2030.
+The settlement required developing the property in a manner that is generally consistent with the Point Molate Reuse Plan (Reuse Plan), which was first adopted by the City Council in 1997 and incorporated in large part into the City’s General Plan 2030.

 Getting Involved